MicrosoftDocs/Contribute/Contribute/content/seo-reference.md

 - Follow the URL convention for your site.
 - Should be 75 characters max using lowercase letters, numbers, and hyphens.
-- Use key terms from the page title and H1.
+- Use key terms from the meta title and H1.

-## Metadata description
+## Meta description

-The metadata description allows search engines and users to understand the page content.
+The meta description allows search engines and users to understand the page content.

 - Should be between 120 and 165 characters, including spaces.
 - Describes the specific scenario and/or benefit of the article.